Solo Travel in Vietnam

 Planning Your Vietnam Holidays

-If you are ready to solo travel to Vietnam here are some useful links to help you to plan your Vietnam solo trip, including airlines that fly there, vaccinations required and events and festivals.
+If you are ready to solo travel in Vietnam here are some useful links to help you to plan your Vietnam solo trip, including airlines that fly there, vaccinations required and events and festivals.

 Budget = £30 per day (based on travelling Vietnam on a budget and staying in hostels)